-Assessments are conducted on the last day of each week of study and test students' Listening, Speaking, Reading and Writing skills.
+Assessments are conducted on the last day of each week of study (Friday) or first day of each week of study (Monday) and test students' Listening, Speaking, Reading and Writing skills.
 Remember: Students are expected to spend 2 weeks at each General English level and also 12 weeks in EAP, IELTS Preparation and Cambridge Examination Preparation.